nabeelaccount/structuring-terraform/README.md

 The disadvantage of using this method is it can quickly become overwhelming if you have a large number of modules.
 This is especially true if you have a large team of engineers working on the infrastructure code.
 To limit the number of repositories, consider grouping relatable infrastucture tools that are required to be deployed in block, together.
 A good example is VPC, Subnet and Internet Gateway.

+Two module repositories were created as an example:
+- structuring-terraform-aws-vpc
+- structuring-terraform-aws-subnet

 ## Summary
 Overall, intermediate may be the best tool if the infrastructure is maintained by a small team or a single person.
 As the team grows with different people working on different projects or you have multiple client projects, the advance setup using individual repositories and espcially version control tags, may be the best tool.